 Since 2012 he has been the Program Chair the for the National Ergonomics Conference and Exposition.

-He is extensively cited in the national and international media and has appeared on several TV and radio programs, indeed the current President of the International Ergonomics Association recently said "he is perhaps the most often cited ergonomist in the media".
+He is extensively cited in the national and international media and has appeared on several TV and radio programs, indeed a President of the International Ergonomics Association said "he is perhaps the most often cited ergonomist in the media".

-(Note: Not accepting new students retiring June 2019)
+(Note: Not accepting new students retired June 2019)

 Research activities this year have focused on testing a new microclimate air conditioning system, ; on new ways of working including sit-stand working; on green ergonomics and health and comfort issues in LEED certtified buildings; on the impact of ergonomic office products on comfort and health including the ergonomic design of computer tablets, sit-stand workstations; environmental design factors that impact workplace creativity; and the benefits of a proactive ergonomics program.